caseywebdev/react-list/README.md

 }
 ```

-## API

-### `reactList.List`

-The `List` component is best used when rendering items of variable heights.
-This
-component will only attempt to draw elements once they are above the fold or
-near it.

-#### Props
+## Props

 ##### initialIndex

-Optionally specify an index to scroll to after mounting.
-For the `UniformList`,
+An index to scroll to after mounting.

-this can be any index less than `length`.
-For the variable height `List`,
-however, this value must be less than `pageSize`.
+##### itemHeightGetter(index)

+A function that receives an item index and returns the height of that item at
+that index.

 ##### itemRenderer(index, key)